 Generally Accepted Accounting Principles or GAAP is the industry shorthand for a set of accounting standards and procedures followed by most businesses in the United States.
 A business that needs to be evaluated by third parties should strongly consider using GAAP to streamline those evaluations.

-GAAP standards are utilized by both public and private companies to stay abreast of their financial performance and for tax purposes.
+Both public and private companies utilize GAAP standards to stay abreast of their financial performance and for tax purposes.
 These ideals improve clarity and consistency in communicating a business’s financial situation.

 If you believe your small business may eventually be subject to GAAP, you may want to adopt these values as early as possible.
-If you have intentions of selling someday, you should strongly consider conforming with GAAP.
+If you intend to sell someday, you should strongly consider conforming with GAAP.
 Understanding the individual principles will assist you in vetting the right people to advance you on this path.

-This article walks you through each of these concepts so you can determine how best to apply these within your organization.
+This article walks you through each of these concepts so you can determine how best to apply them within your organization.

 Principle of Regularity